Manipulating 3D Molecules in a Fixed-Dimensional E(3)-Equivariant Latent Space: Neural Network Details

 Before passing into the network, we apply a linear layer to embed the one-hot atom features \( \mathbf{v}_M \in \mathbb{R}^{N_M \times D_M} \) into a continuous feature space \( \mathbb{R}^{N_M \times D_f} \), where \( D_f \) denotes the embedding dimension.
 The virtual node features are initialized as learnable parameters in the same embedded space \( \mathbb{R}^{N_Z \times D_f} \) and are only defined at the embedding level.
 Their initial spatial positions are set to zero.

 After $L$ layers of message passing, the output of the Network $\boldsymbol{\phi}_\theta$ is given by

 where only the virtual node outputs $[\mathbf{z}_x, \mathbf{z}_h]$ are retained as the final latent code.
-Since the coordinate updates are designed to be SE(3)-equivariant at each layer, the entire encoder $\boldsymbol{\phi}_\theta$ is equivariant by construction.
+Since the coordinate updates are designed to be E(3)-equivariant at each layer, the entire encoder $\boldsymbol{\phi}_\theta$ is equivariant by construction.

 Importantly, we do not apply a softmax projection to convert feature embeddings into one-hot vectors.
 Instead, we preserve the continuous representations to retain richer information for downstream generation.